 What are the benefits productive relationships?

-- Confidence you’re doing the right things right
+- Greater confidence in doing the right things right

 How do you reconcile this approach with a top-down approach?

 Not easily.
-From our survey Focusing Change to Win you can see these business leaders’ Change Management Issues.
+From our survey Focusing Change to Win you can see these business leaders’ Change Focus.
 You can see why their people feel it is still top down approach.

 What are the other limitations of this top down approach?

-Change based on unidirectional, rational and traditional approaches has very definite limitations.
+Change based on unidirectional, rational and traditional approaches have very definite limitations.
 Problems to this approach include: